 Compare non-standard insurance quotes

-Shop for policies that provide the same kind of coverage, so you compare quotes for the same coverage.
+Shop for policies that provide the same coverage, so you compare quotes for the same coverage.

 Consider your state’s assigned risk pool

 As a last resort, some states have an assigned risk pool that you can use if you can’t get anyone to insure you.
-This is a process where insurers are assigned uninsurable customers on a round-robin basis, and the state sets maximum rates.
+In this process, insurers are assigned uninsurable customers on a round-robin basis, and the state sets maximum rates.

 Watch out for exclusions and limitations

 Some non-standard auto insurance companies will place restrictions on your policy.
 For instance, there may be step-down liability limits for permissive drivers.
-Normally, your liability coverage extends in full to those who have your permission to occasionally borrow your car.
+Typically, your liability coverage fully extends to those with your permission to occasionally borrow your car.
 With step-down provisions, the liability limits drop to the state minimum requirements for permissive drivers, even if you buy higher limits for yourself.

 Shop for quotes at renewal time